RBS clears out top executives at investment bank NatWest Markets

-LONDON, Dec 19 (Reuters) - Royal Bank of Scotland has cleared out the top management team at its under-performing investment bank NatWest Markets, in one of the first moves to shake up the state-backed bank’s executive team by new Chief Executive Alison Rose.
+LONDON (Reuters) - Royal Bank of Scotland (RBS.L) has cleared out the top management team at its under-performing investment bank NatWest Markets, in one of the first moves to shake up the state-backed bank’s executive team by new Chief Executive Alison Rose.

 NatWest Markets’ CEO Chris Marks and CFO Richard Place have both stepped down, the lender said in a statement on Thursday.